 Minimum Training Requirements:

-- Step 1 – Complete a free Apparatus Orientation prior to being able to ride on any fire or EMS apparatus.
+- Step 1 – Complete an Apparatus Orientation prior to being able to ride on any fire or EMS apparatus.

 - Step 2 – Enroll in a free Firefighter I or EMT-B training course (Firefighter I is required prior to being able to perform interior firefighting or select other emergency duties)

-Additional free advance fire, rescue, and EMS training is available and members are encouraged to avail themselves of all applicable free training available.
+Additional free advanced fire, rescue, and EMS training is available and members are encouraged to pursue advanced classes.

 What are the Membership Benefits?